SkyCampTech/SCT-Syncro/Change-LoginStatus/README.md

-You'll need the ntright.exe file found on the Windows Server 2003 Resource Kit Tools.
+You'll need the ntrights.exe file found on the Windows Server 2003 Resource Kit Tools.
 We found it on the Internet Archive: https://web.archive.org/web/20200804140756/https://www.microsoft.com/en-us/download/details.aspx?id=17657.
 This file can be used with other scripts to change settings.
 More documentation here: https://ss64.com/nt/ntrights.html

 Use this script to Enable or Disable a login on a machine.
 You can pass usernames as:
 * _username_